deepakkumar-iitr/AT3NET/README.md

 ## Results
 We evaluated our approach on Two Datasets (i.e., ASCERTAIN and AMIGOS) using Symbolic Dynamics as a preprocessing approach, and then we used the AT3Net model to evaluate.
 More details can be found in our manuscript.

+## Acknowledgement
+"AMIGOS: A Dataset for Affect, Personality and Mood Research on Individuals and Groups (PDF)", J.A.
+Miranda-Correa, M.K.
+Abadi, N. Sebe, and I. Patras, IEEE Transactions on Affective Computing vol. 12, no. 2, pp. 479-493, 2021. \
+Subramanian, Ramanathan, et al. "ASCERTAIN: Emotion and personality recognition using commercial sensors."
+IEEE Transactions on Affective Computing 9.2 (2016): 147-160.